Skip to content

 Published May 7, 2026 · By the RootPurr quality-control team

 Cassava clumps in roughly 3 seconds with the hardest clumps in plant-based, but cannot be flushed.
-Pure pea-fiber tofu clumps in ~30 seconds, is genuinely flushable, and ~99.4% dust-reduced under ASTM D6940.
+Pure pea-fiber tofu clumps in ~30 seconds, is city-sewer compatible (not septic-safe; check local rules), and is a low-dust pellet.
 Most US retail brands stock both.
 Manufactured on the same dedicated line in Xingtai, Hebei.
-MOQ 1 FCL (~1,500 cases) on custom-printed bags; 50 cases on already-printed RootPurr retail bags.
+MOQ 1 FCL (25 metric tons, ~4,500 cases) on custom-printed bags; 50 cases on already-printed RootPurr retail bags.

 Cassava cat litter starts with a starchy root vegetable.
 The root is peeled, dried, milled to a fine starch, and pressed through a pellet die.
-Most retail formulas blend cassava starch with a binder — at RootPurr, that binder is food-grade pea-fiber tofu (70% cassava, 30% pea-fiber tofu).
+Most retail formulas blend cassava starch with a binder.
+At RootPurr, that binder is food-grade pea-fiber tofu (70% cassava, 30% pea-fiber tofu).
 The result clumps in roughly three seconds and weighs about half what an equivalent volume of clay weighs.
-We sell this as Cassava + Tofu Blend; the industry default spec is the same 70:30 ratio.
+We sell this as House Blend.

 It is not flushable.
 Even at 30% pea fiber, the cassava starch core creates clumps that are too dense for residential plumbing.
 We say this in plain English on every product page because the rest of the industry doesn't.